“Orphans line.” Nairobi Nursery, 2019 © SWT [sheldrickwildlifetrust.org, cropped]

 Kiasa and Maktao had a lot of fun rolling around in the mud pool.
 They shared the same spot too, without fighting each other as they normally do.
 Kiasa, as usual, always wants everyone to notice her and she began splashing the muddy water with her trunk and then sucking and spraying over her back, some of which reached the visitors behind, dotting them with muddy splashes!

-At the time of writing, Kiasa still has a chance at a wild life thanks to Sheldrick Wildlife Trust.
+At the time of writing, Kiasa still has a chance at a wild life.
 For now, she still is not yet two years old.
 She still is at odds with her stockade neighbor, Maktao, seemingly in dispute over each other’s greens in the evenings, “pushing and pulling each other's branches through the divider—sometimes there is nothing the Keepers can do to stop them, and they have to put up with their antics all night long!”

 Kiasa quickly became known as the sassy girl.
 She still is, though physically Kiasa has thrived in the nursery, growing fat and strong, and showing signs that even her emotional scars are healing: “she is now interacting with the group more comfortably and playing exuberantly in the midday mud bath, often choosing to spray the midday visitors with mud for fun!”
 We have also seen that she has developed a nurturing characteristic for new arrivals such as protecting Merru and Larro from other orphan elephants entering a more rambunctious phase of development.